 "One can travel the world and see nothing.
 To achieve understanding, it is not necessary to see many things, but to look hard at what you see." -Morandi

-Here are pictures from an ongoing study of paint and the human figure.
+These pictures are from an ongoing study concerning methods of pictorial construction, color and the human figure.

-This is a collection of portraits done mostly with graphite.
+This collection of portraits is done mostly with graphite.
 I am after a likeness in this work.
-I am also trying to express something about who a person is - perhaps my feelings about them or toward them, even perfect strangers or something about their energy and the way they fill space.
-I find this pursuit infinitely challenging as well as immensely rewarding.
+I am also trying to express something about who the subject is.
+I find this pursuit infinitely challenging as well as immensely rewarding, one that plunges into what it is to share the human experience.

 This is a body of photographs made on the 75th anniversary of Gandhi's Salt March.
 For 25 days, a group of delegates walked in Gandhi's footsteps, retracing his steps through the Indian state of Gujarat.

 These photographs were made along a motorcycle odyssey across Canada and the US.
 I rode alone with a Leica M3 for about a month and a half.
+I was never truly alone, however.
 My old bike had a lot of mechanical problems along the way.
-This meant that I broke down several times, stayed in places and met people that I would never have otherwise encountered.
+This meant that I broke down several times, stayed in places and met some marvelous people.
 On one occasion, a black bear woke me up by sniffing along the outside of my tarp.
-This said, I was never truly alone.
+These encounters kept me company.

 These photographs were made at an anti-war rally in NYC at the beginning of the Iraq War after 9/11, a war that many considered an illegal occupation.

 Here are some drawings pulled from sketchbooks from over the years.
-Sketchbooks are a great way for me to visually explore and to make shorthand notations (and sometimes make developed pictures) of compelling ideas.
-This practice, over the years, has certainly helped me better understand what it is that I am interested in developing.
+Sketchbooks are a great way for me to visually explore ideas, to make shorthand notations of them and sometimes, to make developed pictures.
+This practice, over the years, has helped me better understand what it is that I am interested in.